Konami Windy II

-The Noctua come with two fan speed control connector that are not used and a Molex convertor for PC's with no 3 pin connector.
+The Noctua come with two fan speed control connector that's not used and a Molex convertor for PCs with no 3 pin connector.

-What I did was cut off the original connector and the Molex convertor from the Noctua pack, soldered them together and use two lots of 2.5mm shrink wrap and one lot of 5mm shrink wrap to put the original connector onto the Molex cable.
+What I did was cut off the original connector and the Molex convertor from the Noctua pack, soldered them together and use two lots of 2.5mm shrink wrap (for each wire) and one lot of 5mm shrink wrap to put the original connector onto the Molex cable.

-Here's the fan installed, it's quite a bit quieter, not quite sure why there are scotch locks unless these are not the original PSU's and the connectors were wrong and change.
+Here's the fan installed, it's quite a bit quieter, I will say that the PSU has some odd scotch locks bridging some of the wires, not sure why, maybe the connectors were wrong and change.

 Shame that the Gradius IV ~Fukkatsu~ (グラディウスＩＶ～復活～) board (I say board, it's a huge metal box) also includes a fan (60mm I think) that's pretty noisy, Noctua doesn't make fans that small, it's not that much of an issue as with the machine inspection panel closed and the game playing, the fan can barely be heard, plus all my other games are passive (no fan) games.

-11th March 2017 update, Noctua now make 60mm fans so I may replace the fan in both of my Gradius IV boards.
+11th March 2017 update, Noctua now makes 60mm fans so I may replace the fan in both of my Gradius IV boards.